-Conceiving the technological dimension of gray zone conflict more broadly, changes in the material basis of military and economic power have increased both the incentives and opportunities for ambiguous aggression in several ways.
-The cost of major war has increased not only because of nuclear weapons but also because better intelligence and more precise weapons have made conventional conflict more lethal.
-Many have argued that deterrence has been a cause of peace but in reality it may be better understood as a cause of the absence of high-intensity war (Rauchhaus 2009).
-War is costly, not just on the battlefield, moreover, but also in terms of its economic disruptions (Copeland 1996; Oneal and Russett 1999; Gartzke 2007).
-If military deterrence is the stick that constrains the intensity of war (and enables gray zone conflict), then economic interdependence is the carrot.
-The fear of losing the fruits of cooperation creates mutual incentives to favor low-intensity conflict and non-kinetic confrontation over more intense, decisive, and risky forms of warfare.
-Russia, for example, gambled that incursion into Ukraine would not prevent it from supplying Europe’s energy needs, even as Europe feared that a vigorous response would endanger access to Russian natural gas.
-Since gray zone conflict by its nature differs from traditional conflict in that it is designed to avoid escalation and major war, it has advantages over traditional conflict in an era where major actors disagree, but also wish to continue to benefit from mutual commerce.

-An inconvenient truth is that new institutional and informational causes of peace are principle facilitators of gray zone conflict.
-Improvements in communication and global trade lead to greater interdependence and the regularization of transactions, while international institutions provide forums for dispute resolution.
-As a result, many issues that used to cause war no longer do.
-Yet the benefits of peace provide new ways to hassle political adversaries.
-Globalization does not deter all contests outright, but rather shapes the type or intensity of conflicts (Gartzke and Li 2003; Gartzke and Westerwinter 2016).
-The digital infrastructure of the liberal global order creates many new opportunities for subversion and exploitation (Lindsay 2017).
-While overt military combat may be declining, covert operations are a growth era.

-A key implication of our argument is that gray zone operations are a consequence of deterrence success.
+The key implication of our argument is that gray zone operations are a consequence of deterrence success.
 If deterrence is to keep up with these challenges, it must continue to adapt as well.
 In a sense, deterrence is ultimately a strategy to buy time against an adversary committed to changing the status quo.
 George and Smoke (1989) raise the issue of “designing around” deterrence as adversaries consider options that “offers an opportunity for gain while minimizing the risk of an unwanted response by the defender” (George and Smoke 1974, 1989).
 Sometimes this can result in serious fighting as when Egypt “designed around” Israel’s deterrent in 1973 (Stein 1989).
 Even so, “designing around” deterrence is a perverse symptom of its success if the adversary limits its means and aims, even in cases where the target panics and fears that the attacker’s aims are not limited (as Israel did).
 Others share this perspective.
 Lieberman (2012) argues that “designing around” is a sign of successful deterrence because an adversary has shaped its challenge in response to the anticipated reaction of the defender.